Agoric/documentation/main/zoe/guide/proposal.md

 Using the same keywords as your `proposal`, you must specify a `PaymentKeywordRecord`.
 This is a record with the keywords as keys, and `payments` containing digital assets as values.
-Zoe escrows these `payments` on behalf of this seat until the offer is completed or rejected or the assets are reassigned to another seat.
+Zoe escrows these `payments` on behalf of this offer until the offer is completed or rejected or the assets are reassigned to another offer.
 ```js
 const paymentKeywordRecord = {
   'Asset' : quatloosPayment,